starknet-io/starknet.js/www/versioned_docs/version-7.6.4/guides/outsideExecution.md

 };
 ```

-Then, you have to initialize some parameters :
+Then, you have to initialize some parameters:

 - The `caller` is the address of the account that will execute the outside transaction.
 - The transaction can be executed in a time frame that is defined in `execute_after` and `execute_before`, using Unix timestamp.